U-653

 18 Aug 1942

-Near convoy SL.119 a Liberator aircraft (Sqdn 120/F) attacked U-653.
-During the crash diving one man was lost.
-(There was a report that the man was saved by a British destroyer.)
-The boat was seriously damaged and had to limp back to base, reaching Brest, France on 30 August.
+A British B-24 Liberator (Sqdn 120/F) attacked U-653 near convoy SL 119 in the Atlantic west of Portugal.
+One man was lost when the boat dived. (although there was a report that the man was saved by a British destroyer.)
+The boat was seriously damaged and had to limp back to base, reaching Brest on 30 August.
 [Matrosengefreiter Willi Pröhl]

 22 Dec 1942